-In 2021, the meteorological network consisted of 10 sites (Bethel Island, Fairfield, Gilroy, Livermore, Rio Vista, Sonoma Baylands, Valley Ford, San Martin Airport, San Ramon, Vallejo).
-Point San Pablo is under assessment for relocation due to safety reasons.
-Eight are adjacent to Air District air monitoring sites (Bethel Island, Fairfield, Concord, San Ramon, Vallejo, Livermore, Gilroy, and San Martin).
+In 2022, the meteorological network consisted of 12 sites (Bethel Island, Chabot, Fairfield, Gilroy, Livermore, Pleasanton, Rio Vista, San Martin, San Ramon, Sebastopol, Sonoma Baylands, and Valley Ford), as shown in Figure 3.2.
+Eight are adjacent to Air District air monitoring sites (Bethel Island, Fairfield, Gilroy, Livermore, Pleasanton, San Martin, San Ramon, and Sebastopol).
 The other air monitoring sites have obstructions to air flow nearby, necessitating placement of the meteorological sites further away.
 Additionally, to meet forecasting or photochemical modeling needs, some meteorological sites have been placed on ridges or mountain-tops, such as at Chabot and Livermore.
 Sensors used in the Air District's meteorological network include wind speed and direction, temperature, relative humidity, precipitation, and pressure.
-Figure 3.2 shows their locations.
+In the coming year, the Air District will be conducting a robust assessment of the existing meteorological network to ensure that the network is properly aligned with the Air District's current and upcoming programs, priorities, and resources.

-Hourly-averaged data are made available to Air District staff and the public on the Air District's web page and are archived in the Meteorology and Measurement Division's database.
+Hourly-averaged data are made available to Air District staff and the public on the Air District's web page and are archived in the Meteorology and Measurement Division's meteorological database.
 Each site is visited monthly by Air District staff for a visual inspection of the instrumentation and a technician visits the site to correct problems, if needed.
 Data are also reviewed on an ongoing basis by Air District meteorologists producing daily air quality forecasts for the Bay Area.

-Data recorded at airports, oil refineries, sewage treatment plants, universities, and private companies are included in the Meteorology and Measurement Division meteorological database if they meet EPA recommended siting and maintenance specifications.
+Data recorded at airports, oil refineries, sewage treatment plants, universities, and private companies are included in the Meteorology and Measurement Division's meteorological database if they meet EPA recommended siting and maintenance specifications.

-Figure 3.2 - Air District Meteorological Monitoring Stations in 2021
+Figure 3.2 - Air District Meteorological Monitoring Stations in 2022

-4.0 Detailed Site and Monitor Information
+4. Detailed Site and Monitor Information

-Monitors that are operated to determine compliance with the NAAQS must be operated in accordance with EPA requirements in 40 CFR Part 58.
-The following monitoring terms and definitions are used in the detailed site information tables below, which describe each of the monitors that were operating at air monitoring sites in 2021.
+Monitors that are operated to determine compliance with the NAAQS must be operated in accordance with EPA requirements in 40 CFR part 58.
+The following monitoring terms and definitions are used in the detailed site information tables below, which describe each of the monitors that were operating at air monitoring sites in 2022.
 The descriptions include siting information about the physical properties of the site and monitors, detailed descriptions of the individual monitors at the site and their monitoring objective, site type, and spatial scale of representativeness.